History

 Program Overview

-As a history major, you will take required introductory courses on Western Civilization, U.S. history, and events in modern Asia.
+As a history major, you will take required introductory courses on western and non-western civilization, as well as U.S. history.
 From there, you may choose a general major in history or a departmental concentration focusing on a specific area of historical study.
 The areas of concentration are:

 Life After Fisher